-Petitioner's requested waivers will not adversely affect the neighboring area.
+Applicant's requested waivers will not adversely affect the neighboring area.
 LDR Section 4.4.24 was amended in October 2004 to regulate development size, massing, and scale in OSSHAD ("2004 Amendment") for each individual parcel.
 In particular, LDR Section 4.4.24(F)(1) was amended to limit the building width to sixty (60) feet and provide a minimum fifteen (15) foot separation between buildings fronting a street for a development site that contained more than one structure.
 At the time of the 2004 Amendment, these specific dimensions were selected to reflect the average lot width of seventy-five (75) feet and required side setbacks of seven and a half (7.5) feet.
-While these provisions were intended to regulate the development of individual lots within OSSHAD, the 2004 Amendment did not contemplate the redevelopment of an entire block within OSSHAD as proposed by Petitioner.
-The redevelopment of Block 61 was chosen for the Swinton Commons Project because of the predominance of open vacant field and surface parking lots which offer little historical relevance to the overall block.
-In addition to all of Block 61, Petitioner is proposing redevelopment of portions of neighboring blocks, such as the Sundy Block, Lot 69, and Lot 70.
-Therefore, Petitioner is in a unique position and has the unique ability to layout an efficient site plan that results in sensible development size, massing, and scale and efficient integration of the neighboring area.
-Furthermore, the 2004 Amendment did not envision a mix of OSSHAD and CBD.
-Strict application of the LDR would impede the Petitioner from proposing reasonable transitions between OSSHAD and CBD and from proposing a site plan that integrates not only all the lots located in Block 61, but also the redevelopment of three additional neighboring blocks in

-OSSHAD.
-Granting the requested waivers meets the original intent of LDR Section 4.4.24(F)(1) and gives the Petitioner the flexibility to propose a site plan that efficiently lays out the Project's mixed uses that enhance the historic district, increase the pedestrian scale of the area, and integrate neighboring areas.
+While these provisions were intended to regulate the development of individual lots within OSSHAD, the 2004 Amendment did not contemplate the redevelopment of an entire block within OSSHAD as proposed by Applicant.
+The redevelopment of Block 61 was chosen for the Midtown Delray Project because of the predominance of open vacant field and surface parking lots which offer little historical relevance to the overall block.
+In addition to all of Block 61.
+Applicant is proposing redevelopment of portions of neighboring blocks, such as the Sundy Block, Lot 69, and Lot 70.
+Therefore, Applicant is in a unique position and has the unique ability to layout an efficient site plan that results in sensible development size, massing, and scale and efficient integration of the neighboring area.
+Additionally, as mentioned above, the Applicant still meets the intent of LDR Section 4.6.4(A)(1)(a)(ii) by creating visual separations between building heights in CBD and in OSSHAD on the southwestern and southeastern portions of the façade for Building 1, which are most visible from the adjacent Furthermore, the 2004 Amendment did not envision a mix of OSSHAD and CBD.
+Strict application of the LDR would impede the Applicant from proposing reasonable transitions between OSSHAD and CBD and from proposing a site plan that integrates not only all the lots located in Block 61, but also the redevelopment of three additional neighboring blocks in OSSHAD.
+Granting the requested waivers meets the original intent of LDR Section 4.4.24(F)(1) and gives the Applicant the flexibility to propose a site plan that efficiently lays out the Project's mixed uses that enhance the historic district, increase the pedestrian scale of the area, and integrate neighboring areas.